Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 I would say that roughly 80% of already established bloggers that I know personally (myself included) also have another source of income other than their primary blog, whether that’s still doing a couple of shifts every now and again in their previous careers (I know bloggers who are still registered doctors and pharmacists) or using their blogging skills to work as freelance SEO writers, digital marketers, social media managers, photographers and video editors.

-While it may look like many travel bloggers are living the ultimate life of luxury getting paid to travel the world, blogging unfortunately doesn’t always pay the full rent and bills, so don’t rule out taking on side gigs too while you work on building your own blogging empire.
+While it may look like many travel bloggers are living the ultimate life of luxury getting paid to travel the world, travel blogging unfortunately doesn’t always pay the full rent and bills, so don’t rule out taking on side gigs too while you work on building your own blogging empire.

 Fellow bloggers, what tips would you give someone just starting out in the industry?